IBM/CAST/docs/source/csm-apis/implementing-new-csm-apis.rst

 | Utility          | csm_event_routing_utility.cc |
 +------------------+------------------------------+

 Generally speaking registering a handler to a router is as simple as adding the following line to the RegisterHandlers function: *Register* < **Handler_Class** > **(CSM_CMD_<api>)** *;*

 Return Codes
 ------------

 As with all data types that will exist in both the C front-end and C++ back-end return codes are defined with an X-Macro solution.
-The return code X-Macro file can be located at: `csmi/include/csm_types/enum_defs/common/csmi_errors.def`_
+The return code X-Macro file can be located at:

-.. _csmi/include/csm_types/enum_defs/common/csmi_errors.def: https://github.com/IBM/CAST/blob/master/csmi/include/csm_types/enum_defs/common/csmi_errors.def
+`csmi/include/csm_types/enum_defs/common/csmi_errors.def`_

 To protect backwards compatibility this file is guarded by with versioning blocks, for details on how to add error codes please consult the README: `csmi/include/csm_types/enum_defs/README.md`_

-.. _csmi/include/csm_types/enum_defs/README.md: https://github.com/IBM/CAST/blob/master/csmi/include/csm_types/enum_defs/README.md

 The generated error codes may be included from the ``csmi/include/csmi_type_common.h`` header.
 Generally, the ``CSMI_SUCCESS`` error code should be used in cases of successful execution.
 Errors should be more granular to make error determination easier for users of the API, consult the list of errors before adding a new one to prevent duplicate error codes.

+.. _csmi/include/csm_types/enum_defs/common/csmi_errors.def: https://github.com/IBM/CAST/blob/master/csmi/include/csm_types/enum_defs/common/csmi_errors.def

+.. _csmi/include/csm_types/enum_defs/README.md: https://github.com/IBM/CAST/blob/master/csmi/include/csm_types/enum_defs/README.md

 CSM API Wrappers
 ----------------

 There exist two documented methodologies for wrapping a CSM API to reduce the barrier of usage for system administrators: python bindings and command line interfaces.
 Generally speaking python bindings are preferred, as they provide more flexibility to system administrators and end users.

 Command line interfaces are generally written in C and are used to expose basic functionality to an API.

 Command Line Interfaces
 ***********************

 Command line interfaces in CSM are generally written using native C and expose basic functionality to the API, generally simplifying inputs or control over the output.
 When properly compiled a native C command line interface will be placed in ``/csm/bin/`` relative to the root of the compiled output.
 Please consult `csmi/src/wm/cmd/CMakeLists.txt`_ for examples of compilation settings.

 .. _csmi/src/wm/cmd/CMakeLists.txt: https://github.com/IBM/CAST/blob/master/csmi/src/wm/cmd/CMakeLists.txt

 Naming
 ^^^^^^

 The name of the CSM command line interface should be matched one to one to the name of the API, especially in cases where the command line interface simply exposes the function of the API with no special modifications.
 For example, the ``csm_allocation_create`` API is literally ``csm_allocation_create`` on the command line.

 Parameters
 ^^^^^^^^^^

 CSM command line interfaces must provide long options for all command line parameters.
 Short options are optional but preferred for more frequently used fields.
-A sample pairing of short and long options would be in the case of the help flag: ``-h, --help``.
+A sample pairing of short and long options would be in the case of the help flag: ``-h, --help``.  i

 The ``-h, --help`` and ``-v, --verbose`` flag pairings are reserved, always correspond to help and verbose.
 These flags should be supported in all CSM command line interfaces.

 All options should use the ``getopts`` utility, no options should be position dependent.